 There are endless choices of direct-to-garment printers available in the market.
-On one end, you have machine such as Kornit Hexa Storm, Brother GTX.
+On one end, you have machines such as Kornit Avalanche HD6, Brother GTX.
 On the budget end, you have DTG printers such as KatanaDTG, TexJet, or DIY DTG.

-These are usually Epson Consumer Printers converted to DTG Printers.
-Budget DTG manufacturer buys these printers off Amazon and turns them to DTG Printer.
+These are usually Epson Consumer Printers that have been converted to DTG Printers.
+Budget DTG manufacturers buy these printers off Amazon and convert them to DTG Printer.
 To get the printer to emulate one-pass/two-pass white, they use third-party RIP software to trick the printer into printing white on specific print head channels.

 - Fast T-Jet

-Read more on our budget DTG Printer Guide and find out if its right for you.
+Read more on our entry-level DTG Printer Guide and find out if it is right for you.

 These DTG Printers are printers built from the ground up by the respective companies.
 They are not the cheapest, and each manufacturer targets the market differently, and this reflects on the proprietary inks used in their printer.